-biography / resume / list of artworks / catalogues / contact
+biography / resume / list of artworks / publications / contact

 Born in Montreal in 1969, Isabelle Hayeur lives and works in Quebec, Canada.
 She holds a Bachelor’s (1997) and a Master’s (2002) degrees in Fine Arts from the Université du Québec à Montréal.
 As an image-based artist, she is known for her photographs and her experimental videos.
 She has also realized several site-specific installations and public art commissions.
 Her work is situated within a critical approach to the environment, urban development and to social conditions.
 She is particularly interested in the feelings of alienation, uprooting and disenchantment.

 Isabelle has also actively participated in international artists' residencies, notably at the Rauschenberg Residency (Florida), the International Studio & Curatorial Program ISCP (New York), A Studio in the Woods / Tulane University (New Orleans) and at the Bemis Center for Contemporary Arts (Omaha), amongst others.
 Her works are to be found in some thirty collections, including those of the National Gallery of Canada, the Fonds national d'art contemporain in Paris, the Art Gallery of Ontario, the Vancouver Art Gallery, the Musée d'art contemporain de Montréal, the New Orleans Museum of Art and the Museum of Contemporary Photography in Chicago.

 Isabelle Hayeur's works have been widely shown.
 She participated in many major public shows, such as the Musée d'art contemporain de Montréal, the National Gallery of Canada (Ottawa), the Massachusetts Museum of Contemporary Arts (North Adams), the Neuer Berliner Kunstverein (Berlin), the Canadian Cultural Centre (Paris), Casino Luxembourg Forum d'art contemporain (Luxembourg), the Today Art Museum (Beijing), at the Hiroshima City Museum of Contemporary Art (Hiroshima) and at Les Rencontres internationales de la photographie à Arles.